Noise-induced strong stabilization: Appendix A: Proof of Lemma

 \section{Appendix A: Proof of Lemma \ref{th:double_integral}}

 We prove Lemma \ref{th:double_integral}.
 Recall that $A(\phi)=\phi/2+\sin(2\phi)/4$. \begin{proof} First note that $A$ is strictly increasing.
-When $K$ is large we expect the main contribution to come from the integration area where $\beta$ is around $\pi/2$ and $z$ is slightly larger.\\ Clearly, the integral
+When $K$ is large we expect the main contribution to come from the integration area where $\beta$ is around $\pi/2$ and $z$ is slightly larger.